 We knew then already, that we didn't want to buy a new-anything from Apple ever again.
 Combining parts to create a good-working computer was, at the time, our only viable option.
 We would keep using these laptops, repairing them anyway we can until we could find them suitable homes.
 An estimated 130,000 computers end up in the garbage annually, we didn't want to add to those statistics.
 Greenhouse emissions in production are far higher than from several years worth of usage by customers.
 This is why we've been holding off on purchasing new devices (in an attempt at reducing our broader environmental impact).
 In today's climate, it is far better to re-use, than to buy.
 After these events, we became aware — and concerned — over our power consumption.
 Just like how we calculate our water intake with a foot pump (1/4 cup per push), we would start to monitor our power usage, and to try and find ways to lessen it.
 This was beneficial to the environment, but also, our situation required it.
 With limitations comes creativity.

 We too, began talking about our vision of the future, about what working on Pino could be like if we could lessen our dependence on software and hardware we couldn't fix ourselves.

 As we pushed further and further west with Pino, we accumulated both miles and problems, strengthening our desire to be self-sufficient.

-Another downside we discovered, was that many tools and operating software need to call home eventually.
+Another downside we discovered was that many tools and operating software need to call home eventually.
 It isn't uncommon for an iPhone to lock up, due to a prolonged period of no-internet.
 Many sailors we met also had that same problem.
 It's dangerous.
 Especially considering that many, like us, navigate using their phones.
 It's how we get our weather and communicate with others.
-We can view messages and weather downloaded with the SAT phone via an app on our cellphones.
+We can view messages and weather downloaded with the satellite phone via an app on our cellphones.